rabix/benten/docs/tutorial.md

 likely you are doing this in YAML, not JSON, so the best flow is to just stay in YAML. **This auto-conversion is offered as a convenience when you just want to peek at a CWL in JSON format, not for doing regular work in hand written JSON (shudder).**

+### Modifying autocomplete templates

+The CWL templates are found in the `snippets.yaml` file and can be customized.

 ### Editor options
 The editor options (section `[editor]`) are passed verbatim to the Ace editor.